 An Important Technical Note: Relaxation Is Critical Here

-For those practicing qigong specifically to address depression, Butterfly Dancing in Front of Flowers — covered in the Qigong15 online course — is a safer starting point before progressing to this pattern.
+For those practicing qigong specifically to address depression, Butterfly Dancing in Front of Flowers — covered in my online course — is a safer starting point before progressing to this pattern.

 An Important Note on Form vs. Qigong